 A faulty thermostat will typically struggle to keep its settings.
 It has the ability to change temperature settings indefinitely and without warning.
 For a test run, try lowering the thermostat settings and seeing what happens.
 If the problem still exists, contact a technician to inspect the thermostat.

-4) The air conditioner is still on.
-Constantly
+4) The air conditioner is Still Constantly On

-Examine to see if the fan is turned on.
+Check to see if the fan is turned on.
 If this is the case, the air conditioner will continue to run even if the thermostat has been set to your preferred temperature.
-While the cooling component is turned off, the fan continues to circulate air.
+While the cooling component is turned off, the fan still continues to circulate air.
 If the switch is turned on, change it to auto.
 If this simple fix resolves the issue, that will function normally.

 5) The Thermostat Is Completely Blank